flotools/flotools/README.md

 * Speak Track Name, Select Track Pop-Up Menu: t
 * Speak/Open Inserts A through J:	1 through 0 on the numbers row
 * Assign Inserts A through J:	Command+1 through 0 on the numbers row
- * Note that Command+1 through 7 are shortcuts for selecting Pro Tools edit tools.
-There are alternative shortcuts located within the F keys.
-See the Pro Tools Keyboard Shortcuts pdf for details.
+ * Note that Command+1 through 5 are also shortcuts for selecting Pro Tools presets.
+Turn off the inspector to access these shortcuts.
+See the Pro Tools Keyboard Shortcuts pdf for more details.
  * Note that, when the Flo Tools Inspector is on,  the macro for assigning Insert J (Command+0) overrides the Pro Tools shortcut for "Quantize Clip to Nearest Grid."
 Use the Clip menu or turn off the Flo Tools Inspector to pass through the shortcut.
 * Speak/Open Sends A through J:	Control+1 through 0 on the numbers row
 * Assign Sends A through J:	Command+Control+1 through 0 on the numbers row